KabirKanha/entry-management-system/README.md

 - **Allowing each employee to view a log of his/her own past visitors.**

-    This can be easily implemented once each host is registered on the web-app and logged in, by simply ltering and displaying the already existing historical records.
+    This can be easily implemented once each host is registered on the web-app and logged in, by simply filtering and displaying the already existing historical records.

 - **Automating a phone call to get approval from the host, in addition to Email and SMS, in case of no response.**